 Assembly of the Air Data Boom is not basic DIY.
 Welding is required so the selection of the used metal can be restricted by personals skills and equipment.
 Stainless steel can be fine for certain applications.
 We do not give the exact denomination of the sensor because many from different producers can fit.
 Each user can select the suitable rotary sensor, based on required performances and budget.

 Where to find the source EDA files for the PCBs?

-Search through the download section or through the specific article.
+Search through the specific article.
 Kicad project files and ready to print PCB files are provided for free.
 If you don’t find what you are looking for just ask, maybe we’ve forgotten to publish the material.

 On Pitot-Static/Pitot tubes